 Popular Anonymous Polling Bot Solutions

 The Discord bot ecosystem has responded to anonymous polling demand with sophisticated solutions.
-[S1] MEE6, the most popular Discord bot with over 21.3 million servers as of May 2025, demonstrates the scale of bot adoption across Discord's ecosystem.
+[S1] MEE6, the most popular Discord bot with over 21.3 million servers, demonstrates the scale of bot adoption across Discord's ecosystem.

 Feature Comparison